Assignment: Evaluating Monsters

 - Images and Title

-For this assignment, you will use one or more theses from Monster Culture, as well as primary texts you choose to evaluate a type or category of monster.
-In other words, you will pick a monster to research representations of it in at least three media, finding stories, images, or other takes on the monster we have not discussed at length.
+For this assignment, you will use the theses from Monster Culture, as well as primary texts you choose to evaluate a type or category of monster.
+In other words, you will pick a monster to research representations of, in two to three media, finding stories, images, or other takes on the monster we have not discussed at length.
 Your purpose is to critically evaluate a monster and make a well-reasoned argument.

 For example, you might look at the Chupacabra as it has appeared in a short story, a TV show, and a movie.
 As you identify representations of your monster, also examine people’s responses to those representations by looking up reviews, articles, and blogs.
 When you have finished gathering your data, analyze it and develop a thesis about the differences the media makes in both the representations of the monster and the responses to it.